-Christmas in Poland is celebrated on December 25th.
-However, a Christmas Eve feast is traditional on December 24th.
+Christmas in Poland is celebrated on December 25th with a Christmas Eve feast served on December 24th.

 Christmas in Czech Republic